-- The 2020 WMP Guidelines are organized by: (1) Persons responsible for executing the WMP, (2) Metrics and underlying data, (3) Baseline ignition probability and wildfire risk exposure, (4) Inputs to the plan and directional vision for wildfire risk exposure, (5) Wildfire mitigation strategy and programs for 2020 and each year of the 3-year WMP term, and (6) Utility GIS attachments. - Section 5 of the 2020 WMP Guidelines describes the 10 wildfire mitigation Maturity Model categories: (1) Risk assessment and mapping, (2) Situational awareness and forecasting, (3) Grid design and system hardening, (4) Asset management and inspections, (5) Vegetation management and inspections, (6) Grid operations and protocols, (7) Data governance, (8)
+- The 2020 WMP Guidelines are organized by: (1) Persons responsible for executing the WMP, (2) Metrics and underlying data, (3) Baseline ignition probability and wildfire risk exposure, (4) Inputs to the plan and directional vision for wildfire risk exposure, (5) Wildfire mitigation strategy and programs for 2020 and each year of the 3-year WMP term, and (6) Utility GIS attachments. - Section 5 of the 2020 WMP Guidelines describes the 10 wildfire mitigation Maturity Model categories: (1) Risk assessment and mapping, (2) Situational awareness and forecasting, (3) Grid design and system hardening, (4) Asset management and inspections, (5) Vegetation management and inspections, (6) Grid operations and protocols, (7) Data governance, (8) Resource allocation methodology, (9) Emergency planning and preparedness, and (10) Stakeholder cooperation and community engagement. - The 2020 WMP Guidelines request information on lessons learned throughout, for example sections: 2.1, lessons learned on how tracking metrics on the 2019 plan has informed the 2020 plan; 4.4, lessons learned regarding PSPS events; and 5.1, lessons learned that inform the utility wildfire mitigation strategy.

-Resource allocation methodology, (9) Emergency planning and preparedness, and (10) Stakeholder cooperation and community engagement.
+Guidance Resolution WSD-002 found deficiencies regarding PSPS impacts (Guidance-4) and planning to address personnel shortages (Guidance-11).

-- The 2020 WMP Guidelines request information on lessons learned throughout, for example sections: 2.1, lessons learned on how tracking metrics on the 2019 plan has informed the 2020 plan; 4.4, lessons learned regarding PSPS events; and 5.1, lessons learned that inform the utility wildfire mitigation strategy. - Draft Guidance Resolution WSD-002 found deficiencies regarding PSPS impacts (Guidance-4) and planning to address personnel shortages (Guidance-11).
+The Board recommends the 2021 WMP Guidelines be organized around each of the 10 categories being used for the WMPs and the Maturity Model to give the reader a complete picture of each.
+The organization of the Guidelines should highlight Public Safety Power Shutoffs, workforce training, and stakeholder cooperation and community engagement.

-- The Board recommends the 2021 WMP Guidelines be organized around each of the 10 categories being used for the WMPs and the Maturity Model to give the reader a complete picture of each.
-The organization of the Guidelines should highlight Public Safety Power Shutoffs, workforce training, and stakeholder cooperation and community engagement. - The Board recommends each of the Wildfire Mitigation Program sections of the 2021 WMP Guidelines start with lessons learned.
+The Board recommends each of the Wildfire Mitigation Program sections of the 2021 WMP Guidelines start with lessons learned.

 - The 2020 WMP Guidelines are very comprehensive.
 The current structure is somewhat disjointed because in order to get a complete picture about any one mitigation program, the reader must find and read information in sections 2, 3, 4, and 5.
 If all the information about any particular mitigation measure is combined in one chapter, the Guidelines will be easier to read and digest.
 Therefore, section 2 on metrics, section 3 on baseline ignition probability, and section 4 on directional vision should be integrated into each topical suggestion. - The organization of the Guidelines should highlight Public Safety Power Shutoffs (PSPS) because of the importance of the issue to the public.
 A chapter dedicated to PSPS will help the utilities demonstrate their PSPS strategy and help direct the utilities to use the entire toolbox of mitigation strategies to mitigate PSPS events. - Workforce training and planning for limited resources should also be highlighted at the beginning of the document so that utilities emphasize these efforts more.
-Indeed, Draft Guidance Resolution WSD-002 found that all utilities lacked detail on plans to address personnel shortages (Guidance-11). - Stakeholder cooperation and community engagement should be the first mitigation program category discussed because of the importance of the issue to the public. - ➤ As an example, the 2021 WMP Guidelines could be organized as follows:
+Indeed, Guidance Resolution WSD-002 found that all utilities lacked detail on plans to address personnel shortages (Guidance-11). - Stakeholder cooperation and community engagement should be the first mitigation program category discussed because of the importance of the issue to the public. - The Board also recommends a new section towards the end of the Guidelines where the utilities can include any other noteworthy trends or challenges of which stakeholders and the CPUC should be made aware. - As an example, the 2021 WMP Guidelines could be organized as follows: